 - The Pretty Cure All Stars DX movies.
-Four have been made, and a Fifth coming up, uniting up to Ten seasons/eight teams of magical girls!
+Seven have been made uniting up to Twelve seasons/Ten teams of magical girls!

 - In the 1980s, Studio Pierrot did a movie with the heroines of their magical girl shows teaming up.